SamEdwardes/samedwardes.com/blog/2022-02-15-data-science-setup-mac.md

 Throughout this blog post we will use `brew install` where ever possible to install our tools.

-## `~/.zshrc` file
+## ~/.zshrc

-If you are using the *zsh* shell (now the default on mac) you will save your configurations and environment variables in the `~/.zshrc` file.
-Below is my `~/.zshrc` file.
+If you are using the *zsh* shell (now the default on mac) you will save your configurations and environment variables in the *~/.zshrc* file.
+Below is my *~/.zshrc* file.
 If there are any programs that you choose to no install just delete the associated lines from this file.

 ```bash title="~/.zshrc"
 # Aliases